Lego Ninjago: Launch and success

-Ninjago television series
+Television series

-The Lego Ninjago sets are based on the 3D computer-animated Ninjago television series (originally titled Ninjago: Masters of Spinjitzu).
+From its launch, the Lego Ninjago product line was based on the animated Ninjago television series (originally titled Ninjago: Masters of Spinjitzu).
 The series was created by Michael Hegner and Tommy Andreasen.
 Ninjago: Masters of Spinjitzu was animated in Denmark by Wil Film ApS for the first ten seasons.
 The production was relocated to WildBrain Studios in Canada for the eleventh season and the series was retitled Ninjago.
 Regular seasons of the show were released each year from 2011 to 2022, along with one pilot season and one extended special.
+In 2022, a new series for the brand was announced at San Diego Comic-Con.
+The new series titled Ninjago: Dragons Rising was revealed in a campaign to find and merge five scattered poster fragments.
+It was released on 1 June 2023 on Netflix.

 The series and the product line were created to coexist, with the storyline and products running alongside one another.
 This close connection is created out of a collaboration between product designers and storywriters.
 Design Manager Michael Svane Knap has elaborated on this by stating, "The product is important to us, but it's as important that we tell an engaging story from the beginning.
 We start developing with a lot of concept boards, so we know where we want to go...Often the writers also come up with new characters or new plot developments that we can then integrate into the products where possible.
 Both story and product are really tight together".

-In 2022, a new series for the brand was announced at San Diego Comic Con that is due to be released in 2023.

 Main characters

+Original Ninjago characters

-The main characters featured in this theme are based on the central characters of the Ninjago television series.
-The show focuses on a team of six teenage ninja, who are "Elemental Masters" and trained in the art of Spinjitzu by their teacher, Master Wu.
+The characters were originally based on the Ninjago television series, which focused on a team of six teenage ninja who are "Elemental Masters" and trained in the art of Spinjitzu by their teacher, Master Wu.